-At December 31, 2000 the Company employed 22 full-time persons, primarily all of whom were involved in an executive, marketing or administrative capacity.
+At December 31, 2001 the Company employed 44 full-time persons, primarily all of whom were involved in an executive, marketing or administrative capacity.
 None of the Company's employees are covered by a collective bargaining agreement or is a member of a union.
-Additionally, the Orlando location includes 14 persons that are engaged by the Company through an outside employer organization.
+Additionally, the Orlando location included 4 persons that were engaged by the Company through an outside employer organization.